Robohou/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 ## Firmware Revisions

-Below is presented a history of what was included or fixed for each firmware revision that was considered stable.
+Below is presented a history of what was included or fixed for each firmware revision with emphesis on stable versions.
 To do a firmware upgrade for the motor controller board please see our instructions [HERE](https://learn.ubiquityrobotics.com/firmware-upgrade)

 Firmware Revision History

-* `v35`  2019-08-15.
-Available as version v35 using upgrade_firmware tool and is not our default as of mid November 2019.
-    * THIS VERSION REQUIRES HOST SIDE CODE UPDATE TO Nov 15, 2019 apt upgrade or later to function properly!
-    * Doubles the wheel encoder resolution.
-    * Improves motor PID speed controller for added responsiveness as well as options for setting certain limits.
+* `v36`  2020-04-15.
+Is likely to be our version we ship with as of mid 2020.
+    * Includes a selftest for poweron or use later in runtime
+    * Does periodic monitoring of battery to show blink code and notify host when battery is low

-* `v33`  BETA Firmware.
-DO NOT USE THIS version.
-Available as version v33 using upgrade_firmware tool and is not our default.
+* `v33`  DO NOT USE THIS version.
 Not to be used due to some defects.
     * If the wheels move when ESTOP switch is activated the Magni we do NOT jump upon ESTOP release
-    * Improved PID loop reset on detection of no motor power (ESTOP activated) so we are at a fully PID loop reset state on ESTOP release.
-    * DEFECT: On startup prior to first movement we can see a state sometimes where the motors are not in a 'breaking' state and we are looking into this.
-This is reported so far if you don't fully reset the linux software but have power cycled the motor controller board which is possible when not using the Raspberry Pi as the CPU.
+    * DEFECT: On startup prior to first movement we can see a state sometimes where the motors are not in a 'breaking' state.

 * `v32`  2019-03-25  This is our default latest stable firmware
     * Many improvements to ESTOP behavior to prevent large movements upon ESTOP release on rev 5.0 boards